eduNEXT/eox-core/docs/help_for_devs/0001-include-test-cases-files.rst

 #.
 Once again, you should be redirected to a new page with a bunch of blank spaces, nevertheless, *client id* and *client secret* are given.
 Save them, as you will need these later.
 #.
 Fill the left spaces with the following rules:

-    - For *User id* click on the magnifier icon next to the blank space, a window should show up with the app's users, pick the one you created in the first step.
+    - For *User id* click on the magnifier icon next to the blank space, a window should show up with the app's users, pick the one you created for tests.
     - On the *Redirect to URL* section add your app's url.
     - Pick *Confidential* on the *Client type* dropdown menu.
     - Pick *Client credentials* for *Authorization grant type*.